bradysalz/mint-sankey/README.md

 ### Running

 Run the tool with `python sankey_gen.py`.
 The default output file is `output.txt`.
 Copy the contents of that file into [SankeyMatic](http://sankeymatic.com) and enjoy!

-## TODOs

-High level features I'd like to add:

-* Add percentage output as opposed to just absolute values

 ## Style & Formatting